 Golden Cheetah is available in binary form for

-Linux x86, Mac OS X (universal binary), and Windows.
+Fedora (RPMs), Mac OS X (Universal Intel binary), and Windows.

 It is also available as source code.